opf/openproject/docs/development/data-flow/README.md

 ##### Meetings (cm-01)

-- Assignment of a person (invitee, participant) to a meeting
+- Assignment of a person (author, invitee, participant) to a meeting
 - Change history
 - Person mentioned in an agenda item

 ##### Projects (cp-01)

-- Assignment of a contributor to a project
+- Assignment of a person to a project (author, project member)

 - Change history